 If you smoke marijuana one of the side effects you might have noticed is that it makes you feel thirsty or gives you a dry mouth.
 Increased thirst might seem like an odd side effect and you may be curious to discover the reasons you’re always thirsty when you consume cannabis.

 Why Cannabis Makes You Thirsty

-You may assume that the extreme thirst you feel after smoking is due to inhaling the hot smoke but the cause of thirst comes from the fact that there are cannabinoid receptors on the part of your brain that regulates saliva production.
+You may assume that the extreme thirst you feel after smoking is due to inhaling the hot smoke and it’s marijuana side effects but the cause of thirst comes from the fact that there are cannabinoid receptors on the part of your brain that regulates saliva production.

 You should always make sure you drink enough water and drinking a glass of water will help to relieve the symptoms but it is actually a lack of saliva that is the cause of dry mouth rather than dehydration causing excessive thirst.
 Chewing gum or sucking a lozenge or hard candy are also good ways to stimulate saliva production.